 1 John 3:8 (NKJV) He who sins is of the devil, for the devil has sinned from the beginning.
 For this purpose the Son of God was manifested, that He might destroy the works of the devil.

-Satan is good taking tragedy, which he causes by the way, and blaming it on God.
-If he can get people to believe the tragedy is from God he has an easy time in convincing them that God has failed and deserted them That’s when we hear things like “Why do you serve a God who does or allows these kinds of things”.
+Satan is good taking a bad situation, which he causes, and blaming it on God.
+If he can get people to believe the tragedy is from God, he has an easy time in convincing them that God has failed and deserted them.
+That’s when we hear things like “Why do you serve a God who does or allows these kinds of things”.
 Satan’s target is your mind and in destroying our faith in God.

 What the scripture does mean is that we are to stay joyful no matter what’s happening because we have the Lord, and in Him we overcome no matter what.